 The answer is yes, you can take a shower with a gold necklace, but there are some tricks you should know to keep your gold chain looking like new.
 The simple answer is yes, but as with anything else, you should take precautions when using it while bathing or showering.
-You can shower or swim with your gold jewelry, but be sure to check the Gold Rate Today before doing so to ensure that the soap and shampoo leave a film on them.
+You can shower or swim with your gold jewelry, but be sure to check the Gold Rate Today before doing so to ensure that the soap and shampoo won't leave a film on them.
 If you wear it regularly in the shower, you may want to clean it periodically with a specialized jewelry cleaner.
 The short answer is that gold jewelry can be worn in the shower.

 Showering with gold-plated jewelry can eventually cause the gold coating to completely wear off, so you should definitely refrain from doing so.
 When you find a gold chain that you love or any other type of gold jewelry, you'll never want to take it off, even in the shower.
 Gold is very resistant to chemicals, but chlorine can weaken the other metals found in gold alloys.
 But is it smart not to?
 Can you bathe yourself with white gold?
 Bathing yourself with your Cuban link chains made of white gold will not damage the metal itself.

 If you wear your gold jewelry while swimming, wash it gently after the session with a gentle cleanser specifically designed for gold jewelry.
 Wearing solid gold, white gold or yellow gold jewelry in the shower won't damage the metal itself, however, it may reduce shine, so it's not recommended.